- General Information

 - The learning segment taping should be completed within the first six weeks of student teaching.
 The edTPA needs to be completed and uploaded in Tk20 by the end of the first half of student teaching (check your ED 389 Syllabus for the due date.)

 - Before student teaching ends you will meet with your generalist supervisor and/or Director of Assessment to discuss your edTPA score and takeaways from completing the edTPA.
 Students must meet the minimum threshold for each task or they will need to remediate for licensure.
-Students not meeting the threshold for ANY task will be required to resubmit their edTPA to Pearson (and pay all costs associated with that resubmission).
+Students not meeting the threshold for TWO or more tasks will be required to resubmit their edTPA to Pearson (and pay all costs associated with that resubmission).

 The edTPA plays a role in recommending a candidate for a teaching credential, either as a course assignment or as a direct contributor to a recommendation for a teaching credential.
 Therefore, it is important that faculty, supervisors, cooperating teachers, peers, and other educators offering assistance understand the distinction between appropriate and inappropriate support to candidates as they work on completing the edTPA.